Delaying Structure Decisions Locks Future Options

 The founder learns about tax implications after the entity is formed.
 Banking constraints become apparent after the account is opened.
 Processor limitations surface after revenue is flowing.
 The information that would have informed a different sequence arrives too late to change it easily.

 This is not a failure of diligence.
 It is a structural characteristic of the decision environment.
 Information about how decisions interact is generated by the interaction itself — which means it becomes available only after the decisions have been made and their dependencies have begun to accumulate.
+The S-Corp election timing is a concrete example: the Form 2553 election has a specific window, and founders who discover the benefits after the deadline has passed face a full year before the next opportunity.

 Capacity constraints compound sequencing risk